-Three months ago, as friends and children questioned our sanity, my wife and I moved to Clearwater, Florida home of the newly wed and nearly dead.
+Back then, friends and children questioned our sanity when my wife and I moved from heady and hip Miami to Clearwater, “home of the newly wed and nearly dead.”
 According to the 2000 census, Clearwater is the undisputed senior-citizen capital of the world.

 Suddenly Trivia: What US city is No. 2 in residents 65 and older? a) Scottsdale, b) Cape Coral, c) Miami.

 The story goes that one day the developer said, “If our residents are too poor or infirm to see the world, we’ll bring the world to them.”
 And so he did.